Azure/AzureStack-Tools/README.md

 Connect to an Azure Stack instance from your personal computer/laptop.

 - Connect via VPN to an Azure Stack installation
-- Configure Azure Stack PowerShell environment
-- Prepare new subscriptions for use in PowerShell and CLI

 ## [Setting up Identity for Azure Stack](Identity)